ledmands/ledmands/README.md

 - 👋 Hi, I’m @ledmands!
 - 👀 I’m interested in learning as much about programming and its applications as possible.
-I am intrigued by AI, aviation / drones, security, and games.
+I am intrigued by AI/ML, aviation/drones, security, and games.
-- 🌱 I’m currently learning C# / C, Linux Command Line Scripts, MySQL, Adobe Web Design Tools (Dreamweaver / Photoshop), CSS / HTML.
+- 🌱 Currently learning and gaining exposure to: Rust, C++, Kali Linux.
+Currently have experience with Python, C#, Java, .NET/ASP.NET, HTML/CSS, JavaScript, Vue.js, Angular, PHP, Swift, AWS, MySQL
-- 💞️ I’m looking to collaborate on application development, game development, data analytics, machine learning / artificial intelligence, robotics.
+- 💞️ I would love to work on projects involving application development and software engineering, data analytics, machine learning/artificial intelligence, robotics.
-- 📫 How to reach me?
-Email is a great place to start, ledmands23@gmail.com.
+- 📫 Send me a message on LinkedIn! linkedin.com/in/lucasedmands.

 <!---
 ledmands/ledmands is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.